Chapter 7 Git

 Creating a commit requires a two step process:

-2. commit.
+.
 Next, we proceed creating the actual commit.
 Git captures a snapshot of the currently staged files and adds the commit to the timeline in our local Git repository.
-The local Git repository is simply an hidden directory (i.e., .git/) within our project used by Git to store all information and files required for version control.
+The local Git repository is simply an hidden directory (i.e.,.git/

 Commit by commit, we create a timeline with the whole history of our project.
-We can visualize this process as in the following figure, where each circle represents a commit and we called the principal timeline master (more on this in Section 7.2.3).
+We can visualize this process as in the following figure, where each circle represents a commit and we called the principal timeline master

-HEAD indicates the current commit we are viewing, in our case, the last commit in the timeline.
+indicates the current commit we are viewing, in our case, the last commit in the timeline.
 Moreover, each commit is identified by a unique SHA-1 hash ID (i.e., an alpha-numeric sequence).
 We can use these IDs to move along the project timeline as if we had a time machine.

 Imagine we have found some unexpected issues in our code and we want to move back to a previous commit to check if at that point in time everything was fine.
-We can move our HEAD to the desired commit and, as if by magic, all files in our project will be restored to their previous versions at that exact point in time.
-Of course, we can subsequently move again the HEAD to the last commit restoring the files to their present version.
+We can move our HEAD

-In Git terms, we define the process of moving the HEAD to restore a specific commit status as:
+In Git terms, we define the process of moving the HEAD

-• checkout.
+.
 We can restore any commit status in our timeline.
 Git uses the information in the local repository to restore all files in our local directory to their versions at that exact point in time.

 7.2.2 Managing Collaboration